| No of people | Price per person |

 | 2 to 5 People | $1,260 |

-For groups larger than 14, special discounts and additional complimentary offers are available.
-Contact Places Nepal Treks directly for group bookings.
+For groups larger than 15, custom group rates and complimentary add-ons are available — contact Places Nepal directly for group bookings.

-Several factors impact the overall cost of your Everest Base Camp trek:
+Several factors shape the total cost of an Everest Base Camp trek:

 To trek to Everest Base Camp (EBC) in 2025, you need three essential permits: